Thomas Hurd

 Thomas Hannaford Hurd (bapt.
-30 January 1747 – 29 April 1823) was an officer of the Royal Navy, who rose to the rank of captain, becoming the second Hydrographer of the Navy, a Superintendent of Chronometers and a Commissioner on the Board of Longitude.
-Hurd's Deep in the English Channel and the Antarctic Hurd Peninsula are named after him; the latter being due to his role in the discovery of Antarctica.
+30 January 1747 – 29 April 1823) was an officer of the Royal Navy, who rose to the rank of captain.
+As a surveyor, he is noted for his work in Bermuda and the English Channel.
+He became the second Hydrographer of the Navy, a Superintendent of Chronometers and a Commissioner on the Board of Longitude.
+Hurd's Deep in the English Channel and the Antarctic Hurd Peninsula are named after him.
+His establishment of a corps of specialised surveying officers commanding their own ships led to him being described as "the father of the Hydrographic Service".